South Australian Literary Awards

-The Adelaide Festival Awards for Literature comprise a group of biennially-granted literary awards established in 1986 by the Government of South Australia, announced during Adelaide Writers' Week, as part of the Adelaide Festival.
+The South Australian Literary Awards, until 2024 known as the Adelaide Festival Awards for Literature, comprise a group of biennially-granted literary awards established in 1986 by the Government of South Australia.
+Formerly announced during Adelaide Writers' Week in March, as part of the Adelaide Festival, from 2024 the awards are announced in a dedicated ceremony in October.
 The awards include national as well as state-based prizes, and offer three fellowships for South Australian writers.
 Several categories have been added to the original four.

-History and description
+History

-The Awards were created by the South Australian government in 1986.
-They are currently administered by the State Library of South Australia and awarded during Writers' Week as part of the Adelaide Festival.
+The Adelaide Festival Awards for Literature were created by the Government of South Australia in 1986 and awarded during Writers' Week as part of the Adelaide Festival.

+In 2020, the State Library of South Australia (SLSA) took over administration of the awards from Arts South Australia, and library director Geoff Strempel felt that the awards being presented in the late afternoon right at the end of a busy Writers' Week meant that they did not get the attention they deserved, especially compared with its interstate equivalents.

+From 2024, the awards are renamed the South Australian Literary Awards (a name in line with its interstate equivalents), and the awards ceremony takes place in the Mortlock Chamber of the SLSA towards the end of the year, away from the festival season.
+The first of the rebranded awards takes place in October 2024.
+The shortlist was announced on 9 August 2024.